 Online intimation was introduced as part of the pandemic response, to replace the historic use of the "walls of court".
-Respondents to the 2025 Public Consultation supported that procedure being made permanent.
-Hence this DPIA confirms how the use of that digital service supports compliance with GDPR obligations.
+Respondents to the Public Consultation on that subject supported that procedure being made permanent.
+Hence this DPIA confirms how the ongoing use of that digital service supports compliance with GDPR obligations.